divi255/cloud-fancyindex/README.md

   https://github.com/TheInsomniac/Nginx-Fancyindex-Theme).
 Actually it's
   compatible with almost all themes you can find or create.

-* gcs-index-upload.sh - uploads _build/html to GCS
+* cs-index-upload.sh - uploads output directory to cloud storage

 * tpl.html - template file for the primary table.